gfek/Lepus/README.md

                         lists/words.txt]
   --reverse             perform reverse dns lookups on resolved public IP
                         addresses
+  -ripe, --ripe         query ripe database for possible networks to be used
+                        for reverse lookups
   -r RANGES, --ranges RANGES
                         comma seperated ip ranges to perform reverse dns lookups on
+  -or, --only-ranges    use only ranges provided with -r or -ripe and not all
+                        previously identifed IPs
   --portscan            scan resolved public IP addresses for open ports -p PORTS, --ports PORTS
                         set of ports to be used by the portscan module